HazyResearch/meerkat/docs/source/user-guide/interactive/endpoints/index.md

+# Endpoints

+Endpoints are functions that are called in response to frontend events.

+This set of pages will discuss what endpoints are, how to use them, and how to write your own.

 (guide_endpoints_getting_started)=

 # Getting Started with Endpoints

 Endpoints in Meerkat allow users to define functions that

 - can serve as API endpoints for Meerkat frontends
 - can be used to modify state in response to user input or events
 - can be used to launch and manage long-running processes

 Meerkat builds on top of FastAPI, using a lightweight wrapper around FastAPI's `APIRouter` class to create endpoints.
 Most of the time, you will not need to interact with the FastAPI router directly.

 ## Creating Endpoints

 Creating endpoints in Meerkat is easy, using the {py:class}`@mk.endpoint <meerkat.endpoint>` decorator.

 ```python
 @mk.endpoint()
 def hello_world():
     return "Hello World!"
 ```

 Any function decorated with `@endpoint()` will automatically become an endpoint.
 These endpoints can be called using a special endpoint `/endpoint/{endpoint_id}/dispatch` that dispatches to all Meerkat endpoints.

 By default, endpoints are `POST` requests that accept only body parameters, and no query or path parameters.